MLHale/nebraska-gencyber/teachers/hands-on-iot-little-bits-intro/README.md

 Press the button.
 Does it work?
 How about if you cover up the light sensor?

-This, shows you that you can also **chain multiple input modules together** and their **total behavior is a combination of their input designs**.
-In this case our counter only worked if the light was detected `AND` the button was pressed.
+This shows you that you can also **chain multiple input modules together** and their **total behavior is a combination of their input designs**.
+In this case, our counter only worked if the light was detected `AND` the button was pressed.

 Lets try one more combo: